Summary

 Explanation

+The workaround explained below uses the CHOOSE function to rearrange the table inside VLOOKUP.
 Starting at the beginning, the formula in H5 is a normal VLOOKUP formula:

 =VLOOKUP(G5,B5:D8,3,0) // returns 3000

-Using G5 as the lookup value ("C"), and the data in B5:D8 as the table array, VLOOKUP performs a lookup on values in column B, and returns the corresponding value from column 3 (column D), 3000.
+Using G5 as the lookup value ("C"), and the data in B5:D8 as the table array, VLOOKUP performs a lookup on values in column B and returns the corresponding value from column 3 (column D), 3000.
 Notice zero (0) is provided as the last argument to force an exact match.

 The formula in G10 simply pulls the result from H5: